-Single nucleotide polymorphisms (SNPs: see Glossary) can be detected via DNA sequencing, a routine technique which generally shows very high levels of repeatability over time and reproducibility between laboratories.
-However, detection of specific SNPs is currently carried out with a range of techniques, many of which are not yet routine.
+a Single nucleotide polymorphisms (SNPs: see Glossary) can be detected via DNA sequencing, a routine technique which generally shows very high levels of repeatability over time and reproducibility between laboratories.
+However, detection of specific SNPs is eurrently can be carried out with a range of techniques, many of which are not yet routine.
 By their nature, SNPs have only two allelic states in diploid plants, although this may vary in polyploids where there will be dosage effects.
-That makes the scoring of SNPs relatively straightforward and reliable and should reduce or remove many of the problems noted above.
+That The simple makeup of SNPs makes the scoring of SNPs relatively straightforward and reliable and should reduce or remove many of the problems noted above.
 It also means that a large number of markers may need to be analyzed, either singly or in multiplexes, to allow the efficient and effective profiling of a particular genotype.